 Looking for a long red run, then try Mauduit, named after Méribel's champion ski racer of the sixties, it was previously used as Méribel's World Cup racing piste.
 Starting as a wide and open piste near the summit of Saulire, it descends to la Chaudanne, a vertical drop of over 1km, narrowing and steepening as you enter the forest calling for fast carving turns as you attempt to ski top to bottom non-stop.
 Another one to give you jelly legs is Combe du Vallon, a piste legendary across the 3 Vallees, starting from the highest point in Méribel - the Mont Vallon gondola.
 The run is over 3km long with steep sections often full of moguls and a lower half offering incredible views over Tuéda lake and Mottaret.

 A tucked away run up the same side and accessed from Plattières 3 gondola is the little-used Mouflon piste.
 However, be warned, the easy start quickly turns challenging as it narrows and steepens, but the views over to la Saulire are excellent.

-Finally, the steep couloir under the Saulire Express lift has been turned into a black run and named Couloir Tournier.
-The start of this narrow run is steep - 37 degrees - and a video camera has been installed here so you can keep a record of your exploits.
+Finally, the steep couloir under the Saulire Express 2 lift has been turned into a black run and named Couloir Tournier (aka the Vertical Experience, GoPro Couloir and Méribel Couloir).
+The start of this narrow run is a steep 37 degrees chute, and should only be attempted by experts.
+There are fixed video cameras here so you can keep a record of your 'exploits'.